Sony Xperia 5 II: Hardware

 The Xperia 5 II is powered by the Qualcomm Snapdragon 865 SoC and an Adreno 650 GPU, accompanied by 8 GB of LPDDR4X RAM.
 It has 128 or 256 GB of UFS internal storage, and microSD expansion is supported up to 1 TB with a hybrid dual-SIM setup.
-The display is smaller and has a lower resolution than the Xperia 1 II, using a 6.1 in 21:9 1080p (2520 × 1080) HDR OLED panel which results in a pixel density of 449 ppi.
+The display is smaller and has a lower resolution than the Xperia 1 II, using a 6.1 in 21:9 1080p (2520 × 1080) HDR OLED panel, which results in a pixel density of 449 ppi.
 While the size and resolution are unchanged, it features a 120 Hz refresh rate.
-The camera system is similar to the Xperia 1 II in terms of hardware (a 12 MP primary lens, a 12 MP telephoto lens and a 12 MP ultrawide lens with an 8 MP front camera), but does not have a 3D iToF sensor.
+The camera system is similar to the Xperia 1 II in terms of hardware (a 12 MP primary lens, a 12 MP telephoto lens and a 12 MP ultrawide lens with an 8 MP front camera), but it lacks a 3D iToF sensor.
 The telephoto lens has been upgraded from 2x to 3x optical zoom, and the ultrawide lens gains autofocus.
 Additionally, the lenses add ZEISS' T✻ (T-Star) anti-reflective coating.
 Software improvements include JPG+RAW shooting and HDR for 4K/120fps slow motion videos.
-The battery capacity has been increased to 4000mAh, the same as the 1 II despite the smaller body.
+The battery capacity has been increased to 4000mAh, the same as the 1 II, despite the smaller body.
 USB Power Delivery 3.0 is supported at 21 W over USB-C, although it lacks wireless charging capabilities.
-The device includes a 3.5 mm audio jack, which was removed on its predecessor, as well as an active external amplifier.
+The device includes a 3.5 mm audio jack, which was removed from its predecessor, as well as an active external amplifier.